Higher Education, Part Time

 Application Form to be returned to Student Services

 Entry to the course is entirely at the discretion of the programme team.
-The entry profile to the course is likely to include the following: Students are expected to have completed a Level 4 HNC Engineering course, which are also delivered at the College.
+The entry profile to the course is likely to include the following: A to C/9 - 4 grade in GCSE Maths — strongly recommended.
+A BTEC Level 3 qualification in Engineering A GCE Advanced Level profile that demonstrates strong performance in a relevant subject or adequate performance in more than one GCE subject.
+This profile is likely to be supported by GCSE grades at A to C/9 - 4 (or equivalent) Other related Level 3 qualifications An Access to Higher Education Certificate awarded by an approved further education institution Related work experience An international equivalent of the above.
 Applicants may be subject to an assessment at interview to determine suitability to the course.
 IT skills would be advantageous for the course, but are not a required part of the entry criteria.
 Independent study is an integral component and would require students to be self motivated and committed to the course.
 If English is not your first language, you may need an assessment before enrolling on this course.
 To discuss further, please contact the ESOL department on 0151 551 7144.

 When does this course run?